HelenGuohx/cs-interview/README.md

-Job search can be fun.
-This is the time when you have an in depth understanding of yourself, your past experience, and your future plans.
+> Job search can be fun.
+This is the time when you have an in-depth understanding of yourself, your past experience, and your future plans.
 Most of all, you will study and become a better person.
 After three months of job search, you may say "I am more knowledgeable than me three months ago"